axibase/atsd-use-cases/Chart_of_the_Day/world-progress-explorer/README.md

 | Luxembourg        | 82              |
 | Republic of Korea | 82              |

-**Notes:** Japan and the various semi-autonomous regions of the People's Republic of China are often celebrated for their high life expectancies, generally ascribed to the high average income, healthy diet, and focus on basic excersise.
+**Notes:** Japan and the various semi-autonomous regions of the People's Republic of China are often celebrated for their high life expectancies, generally ascribed to the high average income, healthy diet, and focus on basic exercise.

 #### Lowest Life Expectancy at Birth for Year 2015